-The Shadow and Bone Season 2 Premiere
+Shadow And Bone Season 2 Cast

-The Shadow and Bone Season 2 Cast
+Shadow And Bone Season 2 Plot

-The Shadow and Bone Reviews
+Shadow And Bone S1 Reviews

 Liz Shannon Miller at Collider praised the production, noting “it’s a beautifully made show, with the best visual touch beyond the effects being the costumes designed by Wendy Partridge, which lean heavily on Russian influences to make this world feel distinct and special from other fantasy tales.”

-And while it does echo a lot of other fantasy shows, that means Shadow and Bone will likely find a fanbase quickly.
+And while it does echo a lot of other fantasy shows, that means Shadow And Bone will likely expand its fanbase quickly.
 “With its magical, orphaned, chosen-one hero (hello, Harry Potter), its story of a young woman destined to cause revolution while caught between her childhood bestie and a dashing, untrustworthy incomer (hey there, Hunger Games) and its dangerous kingdom of backstabbers (Game Of Thrones, we meet again), Shadow And Bone has plenty of familiar echoes,” Ben Travis wrote for Empire Magazine.
 “But it’s very watchable, with a compelling world and characters that could help it become a fantasy favourite in its own right.”

 This post will be updated as more information on Shadow And Bone Season 2 becomes available.